-Similarly, we find after the first few PCR cycles, each cycle greatly magnifies the difference between true and recovered diversity, such that small differences in protocol strongly affect results.
+Similarly, we find after the first few PCR cycles, each cycle greatly magnifies the difference between true and recovered diversity, such that small differences in protocol strongly affect the outcome.
 Usually PCR protocols are consistent within a project, thus allowing for comparisons between samples processed with a shared protocol, but our results underscore the value of consistent analytical technique.
 This observation also complicates the prospects for meta-analysis of eDNA-sequencing studies.

-360 Amplification Bias: Effect of PCR Efficiency
+Amplification Bias: Effect of PCR Efficiency

-361 Different PCR primer sets result in vastly different suites of eDNA amplicons [12], an effect described more than 362 twenty years ago in the microbial context [20].
-Our simulations suggest the mechanism for such differences is 363 the primer-template interaction, and in particular, the efficiency of amplification: we show - unsurprisingly - that 364 different distributions of amplification efficiencies greatly affect estimates of biodiversity.
-This result makes clear 365 that metabarcoding studies are not necessarily comparable across systems.
+Different PCR primer sets result in vastly different suites of eDNA amplicons [7].
+Our simulations suggest the mechanism for such differences is the primer-template interaction, and in particular, the efficiency of amplification: we show - unsurprisingly - that different distributions of amplification efficiencies greatly affect estimates of biodiversity.
+Unlike many traditional sampling results, then, results of eDNA studies are not necessarily comparable across systems.

 Our simulation suggested amplification-efficiency (i.e., primer bias) had a 630-fold greater impact on richness than did the underlying biomass proportion.
 This result highlights both a strength and a weakness of eDNA work: depending upon the primer set, the resulting amplicons may at the same time reflect relatively rare taxa and fail to reflect relatively common taxa in a sampled environment.
+This, again, stands in contrast to most traditional sampling techniques.

-370 Testing Quantitative eDNA Indices
+Testing Quantitative eDNA Indices

-Primer-template bias largely determines the outcome of metabarcoding studies, however, primer-template interaction 371 appears to remain constant across different pools of potential amplicons.
-As a result, taxon-specific indices 372 constructed from multiple samples taken over time or space appear to quantitatively reflect changes in underlying 373 biomass.
-Our "eDNA Index" - which, again, is simply an adaptation of transformations that have long existed in 374 ecology - tracks changes in biomass quite closely both in simulations (as here) and in practice (e.g., [4, 59].
-Given 375 that many survey applications demand a degree of quantification, we view this as an important finding.
-Nevertheless, 376 we note that a quantitative index is not the same thing as counting actual target species.
-Tying the changes in an 377 eDNA index to an actual number of individuals of a species (or kilograms of biomass), for example, will likely 378 require calibrating the index against samples of known composition in a field setting.
-379
+Primer-template bias largely determines the outcome of eDNA studies, however, primer-template interaction appears to remain constant across different pools of potential amplicons.
+As a result, taxon-specific indices constructed from multiple samples taken over time or space appear to quantitatively reflect changes in underlying biomass.
+Given that many survey applications demand a degree of quantification, we view this as an important finding.
+Nevertheless, we note that a quantitative index is not the same thing as counting actual target species.
+Tying the changes in an eDNA index to an actual number of individuals of a species (or kilograms of biomass), for example, will likely require calibrating the index against samples of known composition in a field setting.